dani2442/dani2442.github.io/content/posts/analog-computing/index.md

 For so long, we have adapted the hardware to fit our software, it's time to turn things around!
 Richard Sutton has long argued this point (see Bitter Lesson [[3]](#references)).
 Just as transformers mapped neatly onto the strengths of GPUs, we may now see a new wave of research into models designed to be analog-friendly, i.e., architectures that can be efficiently ported to analog computing.

 Inference, in particular, seems ripe for disruption.
 Training will likely remain dominated by gpus with Nvidia still leading, i.e., train on gpu -> inference on custom-device.
 It might be interesting exploring the implications of this result (if this hold), we will probably have inference at no cost and a surge of custom-built analog components for different use cases.
-I

 **Additional info:**
 - The code is available [[6]](#references)